How to Handle Sales Objections in 6 Steps

 The important thing when you hear an objection is to address it right away in a thorough and professional manner.
 If you don't resolve the specific objection, the prospect won't be able to move any further along in the sales process.
 And, whatever you do, don't take his or her objection personally.

-Communications experts say you're to listen 80 percent of the time and talk 20 percent of the time.
+Communications experts say you should listen 80 percent of the time and talk 20 percent of the time.
 It's also important to validate your listening skills by making a clear, appropriate statement back to the prospect to show that you were listening.
 For example, if the prospect has said that several of the features were things she did not need, you respond with, "Tell me what features and benefits would work better for you.
 Perhaps we have a different model that suits your needs better."

 When you're sure the prospect is done talking, look thoughtful for a moment and then repeat back the gist of what they've said.
 Say something like, “I see that you're concerned about maintenance costs.
 Is that the case?”
 This shows that you were listening and affords the prospect the opportunity to agree or clarify.
 If the prospect responds, “It's not so much the cost I'm worried about as the downtime,” then you can address (hopefully resolve) that issue

 Sometimes the first objections aren't the prospect's real concern.
-For example, many prospects don't want to admit that they don't have enough money to buy your product, and will raise a host of other concerns instead.
-Before you launch into answering an objection, try this strategy—ask a few exploratory questions, such as, “Has product downtime been a big issue for you?
+For example, many prospects don't want to admit that they don't have enough money to buy your product and will raise a host of other concerns instead.
+Before you launch into answering an objection, try this strategy: ask a few exploratory questions, such as, “Has product downtime been a big issue for you?
 How has it affected you in the past?”
-Draw the prospect out a bit, allowing him the time to broach the money issue.
-The longer you engage with the prospect, the more comfortable he will become, and the more he will open up to you.
+Draw the prospect out a bit, allowing them the time to broach the money issue.
+The longer you engage with the prospect, the more comfortable they will become, and the more they will open up to you.